Trump’s China Tariffs Will Cause Long-Term Repercussions For Americans, US Businesses Predict

 More than 1,400 written comments submitted to the USTR from various businesses argued that the tariffs will cause harm and higher costs for products “ranging from Halloween costumes and Christmas lights to nuclear fuel inputs, while a small number praised them or asked that they be extended to other products,” reports CNBC.

 Graco Children’s Products is one the many companies that chimed in with their dissent on the topic.
 According to Graco, the tariff “only causes a children safety issue; it will not convince China to change its policies,” as reported by CNBC.
-Graco asserts that the higher prices of imported goods, and therefore of their products will only push parents to compromise on the quality of products they provide for their children.
+Graco asserts that the higher prices of imported goods, and therefore of their products, will only push parents to compromise on the quality of products they provide for their children.

 The USTR reports on “July 6, 2018, China responded to the initial action by imposing increased duties on goods of the United States.”
 Mid-level Trump administration officials and their Chinese counterparts are expected to meet later this week in Washington to discuss their trade dispute, says CNBC.